truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Detaches a memory block from the agent’s core memory.
+**Description:** Detaches a memory block from the agent's core memory.
 This effectively **archives** that block (the block is removed from the active context; the agent will no longer use it in prompts unless re-attached).
-The block isn’t deleted entirely; it can potentially be recalled or remains in long-term storage.
+The block isn't deleted entirely; it can potentially be recalled or remains in long-term storage.

 **Response Fields:** Returns the updated agent object.
-The agent’s **`memory.blocks`** list will no longer contain the block with the specified `block_id`.
+The agent's **`memory.blocks`** list will no longer contain the block with the specified `block_id`.
 All other agent fields are included in the response (see **List Agents** for full list).
 You can confirm success by checking that `memory.blocks` in the response is missing the detached block, and possibly by an updated `last_updated_by_id` timestamp.

 ### GET `/v1/agents/{agent_id}/messages` – List Messages (Agent Chat History)